LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/126246186-aabff03e-445b-4ff6-848b-5454085c02d3.png)

-When this happens, the HTTP status and the response body will provide valuable clues about why the request failed so we can fix the error!
+When this happens, the HTTP status and the response body will provide valuable clues about why the request failed!

 ### Common Errors